Holy Himalaya Eco Trek

 7 hours

-Today's trek promises a serene experience, with the gentle river on our left and the refreshing scent of juniper filling the air.
-Vibrant prayer flags adorn the path, leading us amidst a breathtaking panorama of Peak 4, Peak 6, Peak 7, and Yaupa towering majestically above.
-As we trek for approximately 2.5 hours, we pass by the picturesque fields of Jhak Kharka and Yak Kharka before arriving at Merek, where a welcoming tea house awaits.
-Continuing our journey, it's a two-hour walk to our tea house in Langmale, with the imposing Peak 7 providing a stunning backdrop to our lodging.
-In Langmale, rooms overlook the magnificent landscape, with a prayer flag-adorned mani wall enhancing the serene ambiance of the surroundings.
+Today's hike will be really tranquil, as the gentle river runs to our left and the juniper fragrance wafts through the air.
+Colourful prayer flags are strung along the trail, which takes us into the middle of a breathtaking panorama: Peak 4, Peak 6, Peak 7, and Yaupa all rise in stately beauty above.
+We trek for about 2.5 hours and pass the beautiful fields of Jhak Kharka and Yak Kharka on the way to Merek, which boasts a beautiful welcoming teahouse.
+Continuing our journey it's a two-hour walk down to our tea house in Langmale beneath the imposing Peak 7, its stunning backdrop providing a dramatic lodging.
+Rooms share the view of this magnificent landscape, while a mani wall covered in many prayer flags at Langmale enriches the surroundings with serenity.

 11